Obarun/66/doc/frontend.md

     * Any valid number.

     This will create the file *timeout-down*.
-Once this file is created the value will equal the maximum number of milliseconds [66-stop](66-stop.html) will wait for successful completion of the service stop.
-If starting the service takes longer than this value, [66-stop](66-stop.html) will declare the transition a failure.
-If the value is `0`, no timeout is defined and [66-stop](66-stop.html) will wait for the service to start until the *maxdeath* is reached.
+Once this file is created the value will equal the maximum number of milliseconds [stop](stop.html) command will wait for successful completion of the service stop.
+If starting the service takes longer than this value, [stop](stop.html) command will declare the transition a failure.
+If the value is `0`, no timeout is defined and [stop](stop.html) command will wait for the service to start until the *maxdeath* is reached.
 Without this file a value of `3000` (`3` seconds) will be used by default.

     ---

 - @maxdeath

-    *Corresponds to the file max-death-tally of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs.
+    *Corresponds to the file max-death-tally of [s6](https://skarnet.org/software/s6) program*.

     mandatory : no